BaDxKaRMa/ip_lookup/README.md

-# README
+# IP Lookup Tool

-New project generated from my cookiecutter template.
+Search a reference CSV for an IP Address (using CIDR lookups).

 ## Features

 1. Logging via Loguru
-3. Dockerfile to run the script in a container
+2. Dockerfile to run the script in a container

 ## Usage